-Second, students must trace the path of the Bill through the House and Senate, from its introduction to royal assent.
+Second, students must trace the path of the Bill through the House and Senate, from the introduction of Bill C-337 in the House to royal assent.

-- Tracing should cover the Bill's path through both chambers of Parliament as well as the parliamentary committees that studied the Bill. - This tracing exercise should include relevant dates. - If substantive changes were proposed to s.137 as it moved through the legislative process, these changes should be noted.
-Students should also specify whether the changes were adopted.
+- Tracing should cover the Bill's path through both chambers of Parliament as well as the parliamentary committees that studied the Bill. - This tracing exercise should include relevant dates. - If substantive changes were made to the legislative proposal as it moved through the parliamentary process, these changes to the Bill should be noted.

-Third, students must explain why certain individuals and interests opposed the amendment.
+Third, students must explain why certain interests either supported or opposed the amendment.